aws-samples/dynamic-sagemaker-pipelines-framework/README.md

 Create a model level root folder in the repo root(ref. lgbm) Create a conf/conf.yaml.
 The following breaks down sections of the conf.
-- [X] TODO modify this description to add anchor conf, modelDomainConfigFilePath settings for single and multi-model This pattern entrypoint picks up all conf.yaml files in model level folders and spins up Sagemaker Pipelines for those.
+- [X] TODO modify this description to add anchor conf, modelConfigFilePath settings for single and multi-model This pattern entrypoint picks up all conf.yaml files in model level folders and spins up Sagemaker Pipelines for those.

  * **_conf_**: